Re-imagining the record label

 Scene 1 launched in September 2022 with the release of Alex Roth and Alice Purton's Inpouring EP and a multidisciplinary showcase event at IKLECTIK in London.
 A season of NFT drops followed combining music, drawing, poetry, animation, dance and videography.

-Scene 2 will launch later this year.
+Scene 2 will launch in March this year.
 Sign up to our newsletter below to keep up-to-date on new releases.

 Who?